HBO Asia: Censorship

 HBO Asia was heavily censored in some Asian countries, with many series such as Sex and the City and Game of Thrones aired in edited versions; with certain programmes are not shown in some territories.

-Typically, movies showcasing gestures like the middle finger, nudity, intense intimacy and profanity are edited out.
+Typically, movies showcasing gestures like the middle finger, nudity, intense intimacy, and profanity are edited out.
 Scenes revealing attire or exposed skin near private areas are commonly censored, especially in predominantly Muslim regions of Southeast Asia (excluding Vietnam).
-Additionally, depictions of alcohol or pork are often blurred as they are considered haram in Islam.
+Additionally, depictions of alcohol or pork are often blurred, as they are considered haram in Islam.

 The HBO-made series Entourage was taken off-air for three weeks by one cable operator in the Philippines, pending clearance by the MTRCB.
 The entire series continued to air without disruption on all other Philippine cable operators.

-In Vietnam, programs broadcast on HBO Asia undergo censorship overseen by the Vietnam News Agency.
-Any film that is judged to contradict or misrepresent the Vietnam War (such as depicting the US as heroes, which contradicts the state's official stance), or critical of the ruling Communist Party of Vietnam, or to contain explicit sexual or gruesome content deemed inconsistent with Vietnamese societal norms, will not be aired.
-Instead, it will be replaced with another film, accompanied by an on-screen disclaimer indicating that it is a substitute feature replacing a film with sensitive content.
+Vietnam receives HBO Asia programming delayed by an hour; any program broadcast on HBO Asia undergo censorship overseen by state broadcaster Vietnam Television.
+Any film that is judged to contradict or misrepresent the Vietnam War (such as depicting the US as heroes, which contradicts the state's official stance) or critical of the ruling Communist Party of Vietnam, or to contain explicit sexual or gruesome content deemed inconsistent with Vietnamese societal norms, will not be aired.
+Instead, it will be replaced with another feature.
 Additionally, scenes depicting nudity, violence, or mild profanity are typically toned down.

 In China, due to Western product restrictions and the China-United States trade war, HBO was blocked and restricted, and the replacements are currently Tencent Video and iQIYI.